vegardit/fast-apt-mirror.sh/README.md

         parallel:       2 # Number of parallel speed tests
         sample-size: 1024 # Number of kilobytes to download during the speed from each mirror
         sample-time:    3 # Maximum number of seconds within the sample download from a mirror must finish
+        country:       "" # The country code for selecting Ubuntu mirrors.
+If not set, defaults to http://mirrors.ubuntu.com/mirrors.txt
+        exclude-current: false # If set to "true", don't include the current APT mirror in the speed tests
 ```

 The action output will look like this: